lyoung71/Catalist/journals/emre_akilli.md

 October 13th: Its the end of the week and we have finished backend and frontend auth.
 Now our priority is to get on finishing the rest off the frontend.
 We are on a good track to finish the project and everyone is fulfilling their role.
 I have designed a elaborate nav bar, landing page and footer which I will start coding next weeek.

 October 16th: I Have installed tailwind css and started refactoring the ghi to start coding the front end.
 I created a folder for the components, content, and the fonts so everything is organized.
 I have listened to feedback from my teammates and I will take in their considerations when coding the frontend this week.

+October 18th: I have finished coding the Navbar and the Landing page and so far it looks great according to the feedback from my group.
+Later on, it will need tweaking so I will follow up with that later but right now I am going to focus on helping my teammtes with their features and get a feel for the final design of the user page to work on together.